Ph.D. Agriculture: Admission 2025, Syllabus, Eligibility, Subjects, Colleges, Careers

 • Postgraduate Degree Certificate (M.Sc.
 Agriculture or similar)

-• Homestead Bachelor Degree Certificate
+• Homestead Bachelor's Degree Certificate

 • Mark sheets of PG and UG programs